Q: Do I need a building permit?

 A: Manitou Springs collects use tax for modifications to existing structures based on 3.8% of the cost of materials and 75 cents per square foot for new structures.
 The Manitou Springs Fire Department collects review fees for Subdivision Plats and Commercial or Multi-family Residential construction.
 Water and Sewer Tap (pdf) fees are collected when service lines are added and an Expansion of Demand (pdf) fee is assessed when the number of fixtures increases on existing services - contact Manitou Springs Public Services (719-685-2573) for specific fees.
 If your project requires a Pikes Peak Building Department permit, you will also need to pay PPRBD fees (pdf).
 Gas and Electric services are provided by Colorado Springs Utilities (719-448-4800).

-A: Use Tax (pdf) is a tax imposed by a state or a municipality to compensate for the sales tax lost when an item is purchased outside of the state or municipality but is used within the state or municipality.
+A: Property Improvement Permit or Use Tax is a tax imposed by a state or a municipality to compensate for the sales tax lost when an item is purchased outside of the state or municipality but is used within the state or municipality.
 For example, you buy your car in a state that has no sales tax, but you live across the border in a state that does have sales tax.
 When you bring your car home and register it in your state, the state taxing authority will bill you for the sales tax it would have collected had you bought the car within the state.
 The City of Manitou Springs collects Use Tax for building materials purchased for commercial and residential property improvements within the City.
 Effective January 1, 2004, the City's Use Tax rate is 3.8%, which shall continue for twenty years, after which time the rate shall revert to 3.5% (Ordinance 0804).